davidbalbert/Watt/StandardKeyBindingResponder/README.md

 ## Contributing

 Contributions are welcome!
+If you want to help out, I can walk you through the code, answer questions, etc. Just email me.
-Feel free to open an issue or pull request.
+You can also just open an issue or pull request.
 For large features, consider opening an issue to discuss before you get started.
 Issues are [tagged with StandardKeyBindingResponder](https://github.com/davidbalbert/Watt/labels/StandardKeyBindingResponder).

 ## License